shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 When you logged in to access the Kubernetes API via the kubectl command, you were prompted to log in with your Microsoft Entra ID.
 The kubelogin plugin stores the OIDC token in the **~/.kube/cache/kubelogin** directory.
 In order to quickly test the permissions of a different user, we can simply move the JSON file to a different directory.

-Run the following command to move the cached credentials to its parent directory.
+Run the following command to temporarily move the cached credentials to its parent directory.

 ```bash
 mv ~/.kube/cache/kubelogin/*.json ~/.kube/cache/